Accountants: Are you crazy busy, good busy or just busy?

 - work less than you are now, and

 - be more

-We know this, because this is the quality of growth we routinely help firms achieve.
+We know this, because this is the quality of growth we routinely help accounting and advisory practices achieve.

 For example, in my upcoming webinar and interview with Antoinette Palmer, an accountant we’re guiding who’s in the process of more than halving the number of clients her firm has, and yet they’ve just had the best 4 months in the history of the firm, in terms of revenue and profitability.